ibm-cloud-docs/vpc/file_storage_vpc_eit_tls.md

 # Establishing encryption in transit for regional file shares
 {: #file-storage-vpc-eit-tls}

-Establish encrypted mount connections for regional file shares by using Transport Layer Security (TLS) 1.2+ with stunnel for secure end-to-end data encryption.
+Establish encrypted mount connections for regional file shares by using Transport Layer Security (TLS) 1.2+ with stunnel.
 {: shortdesc}

 You can establish an encrypted mount connection between the compute host and a regional file share by creating a TLS 1.2+ connection with stunnel.
 You can enable secure end-to-end encryption when you use file shares with security-group-based access control mode and mount targets with virtual network interfaces (VNI).
 When such a mount target is attached and the share is mounted, the VNI checks the security group policy to make sure that only authorized instances can communicate with the share.